clearlinux/clear-linux-documentation/source/guides/network/wifi.rst

       00:xx:xx:26:4a:b9 2412 -79 [WPA2-PSK-CCMP][ESS][P2P] Printer2
       00:xx:xx:b9:0d:d4 2462 -79 [WPA2-PSK-CCMP][ESS] Network5

 #.
-Set up your network connection replacing Network1 with your SSID name and
+Set up your network connection replacing *Network1* with your wireless
-   Network1Password with the password for you network.
+   SSID name and *Network1Password* with the password for your network.

    .. code-block:: bash
+      :emphasize-lines: 1,3,5,7

       > add_network
       0